Palexer/vocabulary-trainer/README.md

 }
 ```

-_Note: You are currently NOT allowed to have spaces after the commas._
+_Note: You are currently NOT allowed to have spaces after the commas in the .json-files._
 The last list entry is optional (additional grammar).
 If you don't use it for a word,
 you have to put an empty string there (like in the last example above).